nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 becoming a hard error, I don't believe, it's just deprecated.

 Jon: No, it's just depreciated for now.
-But I think the intention, presumably, is for the next edition to make it-- a hard error, maybe?
+But I think the intention, presumably, is for the next edition to make it— a hard error, maybe?

-Ben: That's actually-- I think there is-- that's still up in the air.
+Ben: That's actually— I think there is— that's still up in the air.
 I think it's actually interesting to talk about the whole, like, edition format and the things that we can do.
 Obviously, like, the point of editions is that if you have Rust 2015 code, a crate that's 2015, a crate that's 2018, a crate that's